micaelmz/medium-bloggy/TESTING.md

 - This bug was noticed in the console was navigating to a page that had a CKEditor Form element.
 - It is worth noting that the CKEditor form works fine, and is fully operational, despite the error.
-- One suggestion from the CKEditor docs was to check if the passed argument points to the correct element.
+- One suggestion from the [CKEditor docs](https://ckeditor.com/docs/ckeditor4/latest/guide/dev_errors.html#editor-incorrect-element) was to check if the passed argument points to the correct element.
   I confirmed that it was, and also tried renaming the variable.
 - Another suggested solution from [stackoverflow](https://stackoverflow.com/questions/62426969/ckeditor-4-not-working-due-to-error-editor-incorrect-element)
 was to create a *dummy* `textarea` element and then initialize the editor after the declaration of the `textarea` element.
-- The bug did has not impacted functionality, but investigation is still ongoing.
+- This bug has not impacted functionality, but investigations are still ongoing to find a resolution.

 [Go back to README.md file](README.md).